 (b) Applicant must be a USCF licensed rider with a valid International license.
 If the rider does not have a valid USCF International license, the rider must complete and submit an international license application with the appropriate fee.
-This form is available from the USA Cycling Membership office. (c) Foreign Permission Letter.
+This form is available from the USA Cycling Membership office, and is available via online application.

+(c) Foreign Permission Letter.